With $5.3 million in funding, CarDash wants to change how you get your car serviced

 Available initially in the Bay Area, CarDash works with a number of local service centers so that it can ensure a high quality of work, while also reducing the cost and amount of time it takes for repairs to be completed.

-To help busy offers an end-to-end concierge service, so car owners will no longer have to drop off their vehicles at a service center before work or pick them up at the end of the day.
+To help people on the go, the company offers an end-to-end concierge service, so car owners will no longer have to drop off their vehicles at a service center before work or pick them up at the end of the day.
 Instead CarDash sends a driver to their home or place of business and can usually have their car checked out within a couple of hours.

 Once an initial diagnosis is done, CarDash will provide a transparent price quote to the car owner of the work that needs to be done and the cost of parts and service.
 The company references manufacturer recommendations as well as car service records to determine what usually needs to be done, and has part pricing data to estimate the usual cost.